Is Laser Hair Removal Safe?

 Occurrence of blisters and crusts

-This is bound to happen to some individuals if they happen to get exposed to the sun for a long duration after laser treatment.
+Bound to happen to some individuals if they get exposed to the sun for a long duration after laser treatment.

 Excessive growth of hair after treatment

-Failure to repeat the treatment as recommended may cause increased hair growth to treated areas.
+Failure to repeat the treatment as recommended may cause increased hair growth in treated areas.

 What About Long-Term Side-Effects?

-Most people approaching laser procedures inquire about cancer risks and infertility problems.
+Most people thinking about undergoing laser hair removal have questions about cancer risks or infertility problems.

 (A) Cancer Risks

 That is another myth.
-Laser hair doesn’t target sexual organs.
-In fact, the lasers themselves do not penetrate the skin!
-However, this doesn’t mean you should use laser surgery during pregnancy.
-In fact, …
+Laser hair does not target sexual organs.
+The lasers themselves do not penetrate the skin!
+However, this does not mean you should use laser surgery during pregnancy.

 Avoid Laser Surgery When Pregnant.

-It is true that some individuals experience increased rates of hair growth after laser hair removal treatment.
-Some even report to notice longer and thicker hair growth than before the treatment.
-So it is a fact that laser treatment does stimulate hair growth in some individuals.
+Some individuals indeed experience increased hair growth after laser hair removal treatment.
+Some even report noticing longer and thicker hair growth than before the treatment.
+So it is true that laser treatment stimulates hair growth in some individuals.

-A full face appointment can take just 20 minutes of your time.
-Consultation and makeup removal time being included in the twenty minutes proves that the cosmetic procedure is indeed time efficient as compared to other hair removal methods like waxing and threading.
+An IPL laser session can take just 20 minutes of your time.
+Consultation and makeup removal time included in the twenty minutes proves that the cosmetic procedure is indeed time efficient compared to other hair removal methods like waxing and threading.

-Sun exposure is bad for your skin before and after treatment
+Sun exposure is harmful to your skin before and after treatment.

-Dermatologists do advise that avoiding sun bathing before the treatment is essential for faster skin healing after treatment.
-Also, one is advised to wait one to two weeks before they can use fake tans and chemical peels on the skin to avoid harming the skin which is already susceptible to infections after treatment.
+Dermatologists advise that avoiding sunbathing before the treatment is essential for faster skin healing after treatment.
+Also, you should wait for one to two weeks before getting a fake tan.
+Please also avoid chemical peels on the skin.
+You can make yourself susceptible to infections after treatment with a chemical peel.

 Why Laser Hair Removal Is Still Worth the Risk

-- Laser hair removal drastically reduces hair growth to a point whereby regular shaving is no longer necessary.
-With regular treatment, your shaving problems are taken care of for up to 3 months and depending on your hormones, the period can be longer hence you get to enjoy smooth skin for a while.
+Laser hair removal drastically reduces hair growth to a point whereby regular shaving is no longer necessary.
+With traditional treatment, your shaving problems are taken care of for up to 3 months, depending on your hormones.

-It is advisable to avoid lotions, deodorants and exposure to too much sun before and after laser treatment.
-Failure to do so, you will be risking getting irritation and even infection on the treated areas.
-To avoid severe effects associated with this cosmetic treatment, it is wise to see a dermatologist to walk you through the details, precautions and perks associated with laser hair removal.
+It is advisable to avoid lotions, deodorants, and exposure to too much sun before and after laser treatment.
+Failure to do so will risk irritation and even infection in the treated areas.
+If you are worried about side effects, it would be wise to visit a doctor or dermatologist.
+They will walk you through the details, precautions, and perks of laser hair removal.